Adaptive Step Duration for Accurate Foot Placement: Achieving Robust Bipedal Locomotion on Terrains with Restricted Footholds: Swing Foot Placement Planning via Discrete Model Predictive Control

 \subsubsection{\textbf{Step Duration}}

 Since we emphasize the accuracy of the step position and viability of the walking gait, we make the step duration a slack variable to relax the problem.
-We choose a constant desired value $T_{\mathrm{des}}^k=T_{\mathrm{des}}$ and a constant bound $[T_{\mathrm{min}}, T_{\mathrm{max}}]$ for $T^k$, and assign a small weight for the step duration term $\sigma^k$ in the cost function.
+We choose a constant nominal value $T_{k,\mathrm{des}}=T_{\mathrm{nom}}$ and a constant bound $[T_{\mathrm{min}}, T_{\mathrm{max}}]$ for $T_k$, and assign a small weight for the step duration term $\sigma_k$ in the MPC objective function.